storacha/www/src/pages/docs/concepts/ucans-and-web3storage.md

 }
 ```

-You can see the following flow:

-- When `backend` function is called in the developer's backend:
-  - It's passed the DID of the user's Agent
-  - Backend client initializes with an Agent that has permission to the developer's Space
-  - It then generates a UCAN delegated to the user Agent DID passed in with only the `store/add` and `upload/add` abilities (to give the user ability to upload) and set to expire in 24 hours
-- When `frontend` function is called in the user's environment:
+When the `frontend` function is called in the user's environment:
 - An Agent DID is created
 - The `backend` function hosted at an API endpoint is called, passing in the Agent DID
 - The client is set up with a UCAN delegating upload capabilities to the Agent
 - It's now ready to upload!

 However, there's other interesting possibilities - for instance, you could create an app where your users make Spaces and delegate permission to your app to read their uploads.
 Read the [Architecture options](/docs/concepts/architecture-options/) section to explore more.